hjhart/rspec-parts/README.md

 This sped up our Travis Pro builds from running one travis process in **70 minutes** to running four processes in **15 minutes** each.

+See the [blog post][blog-post] about how we went about configuring this gem for Travis.

 ## Installation

 Add this line to your application's Gemfile: